avatar

 Center for Social Science Computation and Research, University of Washington

-06/2023 – Now · Seattle, United States
+06/2023 – 09/2025 · Seattle, WA, United States

 Supervisor: Jerald Herting, PhD